shahriar726/shop_vue/README.md

 # shop_vue
-برنامه فروشگاه انلاین به همراه Laravel, Vue.js, Tailwind.css and Inertia.js
+1.E-commerce application built with Laravel, Vue.js, Tailwind.css and Inertia.js with Stripe Payment

-مراحل نصب
-اطمینان حاصل کنید که محیط خود را به درستی راه‌اندازی کرده‌اید. شما باید MySQL، PHP8.1، Node.js و composer را داشته باشید.

-1.نصب لاراول+api

-2.دانلود پروژه یا کلون کردن پروژه

-3. فایل .env.example را کپی کرده و در فایل .env ورودی های پایگاه داده را پیکربندی کنید.

-5. از طریق ترمینال به دایرکتوری اصلی پروژه هدایت کنید

-7. نصب composer

-9. با اجرای دستور php artisan key:generate کلید رمزنگاری را تنظیم کنید.
+2.installation
+3.Make sure you have environment setup properly.
+You will need MySQL, PHP8.1, Node.js and composer.

+4.Install Laravel Website + API
+5.Download the project (or clone using GIT)
+6.Copy .env.example into .env and configure database credentials 7.Navigate to the project's root directory using terminal 8.Run composer install
-11. اجرا کردن مایگریشن‌ها با اجرای دستور php artisan migrate --seed
+9.Set the encryption key by executing php artisan key:generate 10.Run migrations php artisan migrate --seed

-13. اجرای نوار داده برای آزمایش php artisan db:seed AdminSeeder و دیگر فایل‌های کاشی داده را می‌توانید زیر پوشه database/seeders پیدا کنید

-15. با اجرای دستور php artisan serve سرور محلی را شروع کنید.

-10.ترمینال جدید باز کرده و به ریشه پروژه هدایت شده npm install اجرا کنید.

-11 .اجرا npm run dev برای شروع سرور vite برای رابط کاربری Laravel

-برای کلید Api از استریپ لطفاً به فایل .env بروید و کلید api خود را برای این متغیر REPLACE_KEY = "اینجا کلید API خود را جایگزین کنید"
+11.Run data seeder to test  php artisan db:seed AdminSeeder and and other db seeder files you can find under database/seeders 12.Start local server by executing php artisan serve 13.Open new terminal and navigate to the project root directory Run npm install 14.Run npm run dev to start vite server for Laravel frontend For Stripe Api key, please go to .env file and replace with your api key for this variable STRIPE_KEY="REPLACE WITH YOUR STRIP API KEY HERE"